-Upon the closing of the Acquisition Merger, each share of Nuvve Corp.'s common stock outstanding immediately prior to the effective time of the Acquisition Merger (including the shares issued upon conversion of Nuvve Corp.'s preferred stock and upon conversion of the Bridge Loan as described above) automatically was converted into approximately 0.21240305 shares (the "Closing Exchange Ratio") of the Company's common stock, for an aggregate of 9,122,996 shares of the Company's common stock.
-Each outstanding option to purchase Nuvve Corp.'s common stock ("Nuvve Options") was assumed by the Company and converted into an option to purchase a number of shares of the Company's common stock equal to the number of shares of Nuvve Corp.'s common stock subject to such option immediately prior to the effective time multiplied by the Closing Exchange Ratio, for an aggregate of 1,303,610 shares of the Company's common stock, at an exercise price equal to the exercise price immediately prior to the effective time divided by the Closing Exchange Ratio.
+Upon the closing of the Acquisition Merger, each share of Nuvve Corp.'s common stock outstanding immediately prior to the effective time of the Acquisition Merger (including the shares issued upon conversion of Nuvve Corp.'s preferred stock and upon conversion of the Bridge Loan as described above) automatically was converted into approximately 0.212403050 shares (the "Closing Exchange Ratio") of the Company's common stock, for an aggregate of 9,122,996 shares of the Company's common stock.
+Each outstanding option to purchase Nuvve Corp.'s common stock ("Nuvve Options") was assumed by the Company and converted into an option to purchase a number of shares of the Company's common stock subject to such option immediately prior to the effective time multiplied by the Closing Exchange Ratio, for an aggregate of 1,303,610 shares of the Company's common stock, at an exercise price equal to the exercise price immediately prior to the effective time divided by the Closing Exchange Ratio.